Mental health is as important as physical health

 By Liz Collings

-In a world where combat video games and superhero movies are a daily feature in homes, we often loose a sense of reality.
+In a world where combat video games and superhero movies are a daily feature in homes, we often lose a sense of reality.
 What does it mean to have courage?
 Who really knows defeat?
 How do we recognize pain and struggle?
 What does it look like?
-With all of the modern day distractions, comforts and luxuries, why does the human condition seem to ever decline?
+With all of the modern-day distractions, comforts, and luxuries, why does the human condition seem to ever decline?
 The prevalence of depression, suicide, PTSD (and other anxieties) and substance abuse keep climbing and many sufferers are untreated and undiagnosed.

-At It’s YES Time, we want to provide a safe haven.
-A place to work together on finding greater balance, stability and emotional & mental health.
+At Utah Family Therapy, provide a safe haven.
+A place to work together on finding greater balance, stability, and emotional & mental health.
 We are all battling a unique set of struggles and we encourage individuals to reach out for support and help.

 “A HERO is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles”